pragya-rana/MAD_2023/README.md

 We created this project to solve important student needs that apps, such as Remind and Instagram, could not solve themselves.
 We understand the frusturation that many students may experience as they use these apps, so we wanted to make the experience better.
 Furthermore, we wanted to get teachers and parents involved because to provide the best educational experience possible.

 # Code
 We have used [Flutter](https://flutter.dev/?gclid=CjwKCAiAwc-dBhA7EiwAxPRylOL06vqVy2r9-7r07Bz3MYqicIY42nP4Jw0dpZ_y20WWA4i7uxSiFRoCJNIQAvD_BwE&gclsrc=aw.ds) for our frontend.
 Flutter allows for development on iOS and Android platforms.
 We used Firebase for our backend development.
-Firestore and Google Authorization platforms were used.
+Firestore, Firebase Storage, and Google Authorization platforms were used.

 # Screenshots